World War II Air Campaign: British Evacuation of Children (1939-44)

 Books

-T This program has been the subject of both scholarly study as well as a wide range of literary and theatrical treatment.
+The World War II evacuations have been the subject of both scholarly study as well as a wide range of literary and theatrical treatment.
 A HBC reader writes, "I am reading a book at the moment which has an interesting chapter dealing with the evacuation.
 It is entitled A House Unlocked by Penelope Lively and is a memoir of sorts in which she delves into the history of her grandparents house by using the objects that were in it as a prompt--a system of reference, which help to conjure up the story of the house and the people that lived there.
 A sampler sewn by the authors grandmother in 1946 invokes the story of the six children that were billeted on the house in December 1940 and who appear in a corner of that sampler.
 Just one relevant paragraph, "For the adults involved, the single most significant effect of the evacuation experience was a sweeping revision of the way in which they saw their country.
 For city-dwellers it was an eye-opener about how the other half lived, in every sense.
-Of those in intimate contact with the evacuees--hosts, officials - many saw the experience as 'a dreadful lesson', recognizing that the blame for the conditions from which so many had come must be laid at the door of the nation as a whole for allowing such deprivation."
-[Lively]
+Of those in intimate contact with the evacuees--hosts, officials - many saw the experience as 'a dreadful lesson', recognizing that the blame for the conditions from which so many had come must be laid at the door of the nation as a whole for allowing such deprivation." 【Lively】

 Figure 2.--This image from "Goodnight Mr. Tom" shows the children on the train as they were being evacuated.
 Notice the tag on the boy.